AdiShirsath/Emoji_Word2Vec/Readme.md

 # Using word2vec for emojis
-Training Word2Vec model for emojis using twitter data
+Training Word2Vec model for emojis using twitter data.

 ### Data:-
 We have 1 million sentences with emojis.
 This dataset is from twitter and you can download it from [here](https://github.com/AdiShirsath/Machine-Learning-Notes/tree/main/NLP/word2vec/word2vec_emoji/Data).